 Luckily, there are ways to improve anger issues on your own.
 First, it’s important to recognize trigger items.
 Second, recognize anger inducing patterns.
 Blaming others, creating generalizations such as “you ALWAYS do this”, or obsessing over any particular issue can lead to unhealthy anger.
 Finally, work on decompressing techniques.
 Find a meditation practice or an exercise regimen that helps you clear your head.
 Follow the Alliance for Children and Families Facebook page for more insight into anger management all month.
 Anger can be controlled and improved, so be sure to continue working to improve your mental health a little more every day.

 News & Announcements

 S.T.A.M.P.
-(Skills to Acquiring Mastery of Parenting) Classes beings January 18, 2017!
-Contact Housing Director, Dan Hennon, at (330) 823-6008 to sign up while spots are still available.
+(Skills to Acquiring Mastery of Parenting) Classes are held every Wednesday from 4-5 pm at 110 W. Cambridge St. in Alliance.
+No classes will be held the week of Christmas until the second week of January, 2018.
+Reservations are required.
+Contact Case Manager, Alonie, at (330) 823-6008 or email her to sign up while spots are still available.
 Click to learn more about S.T.A.M.P

 Alliance for Children and Families holds bi-monthly CPR & First Aid Classes.
 Call for a schedule of class dates and times.
 Classes fill quickly and spaces are limited.
 Contact Dan Hennon at (330) 821-6332.

 Balance your diet, learn to meal plan and cook healthy food options!
 Call for a schedule of class dates and times.
 Contact Dan Hennon at (330) 821-6332 for questions or to register.

 Reservations are required for newly enrolled participants.
 No classes will be held from the week of Christmas to the second week of January, 2018.